Site Director Message

 - Little Competition for Learning Opportunities

-There are six UBC medical students per year who are doing their clerkship in Kamloops, the twelve of us, and a few elective clerks and residents throughout the year.
-The majority of the time, you are the only learner on any given rotation.
+There are six UBC medical students who are doing their clerkship in Kamloops, and 14 total residents with a few elective clerks and residents throughout the year.
+This means that you are usually the only learner on any given rotation.
+There are some exceptions, with Pediatrics and Gen Surg often having residents but on these rotations it’s usually nice to have a little company.
 This means that for the most part, the experiences that you want to partake in are not shared among learners—you’re it!
 You work directly with staff and are first in line for consults, procedures, deliveries, surgical assists… you name it.

 - Emphasis on Your Learning

-Our curriculum director and behavioural medicine faculty have put blood, sweat, and tears into coming up with a really solid academic half day schedule.
+Our curriculum director and behavioural medicine faculty have put blood, sweat, and tears into coming up with a really solid academic schedule.
 We have faculty provide lectures on all of the 99 key topics for our CCFP exam.
 We have excellent and interesting behavioural medicine lectures on topics like end of life ethics, mindfulness for patients, and reflective practice.
-Most importantly, whenever we come up with a topic that we are interested in that is not on the agenda, all we have to is ask and it’s added to the schedule.
+Recently we have had a brand new SIM lab built with high fidelity models and dedicated staff who have been amazing for teaching.
+Ask anyone at our site to do a bougie guided cricothyrotomy and they will give you an eyes shut demo!
+Most importantly, whenever we come up with a topic that we are interested in that is not on the agenda, all we have to do is ask and it’s added to the schedule.

 - Collegial Medical Community

-The residency program in Kamloops has been in the works for a long time, which means that it is 1) well known amongst the medical community, and 2) everyone is extremely stoked to see the fruits of their labours (AKA us).
+The residency program has been very well received in Kamloops so we are well known amongst the medical community, and everyone is extremely excited to see the fruits of their labours (AKA us).
 The enthusiasm amongst preceptors here is unparalleled.
 Consultants on other services in the hospital will page you/come find you to see their interesting case or to perform their cool procedures.
 The wonderful thing is that it’s not just the physician community who are keen to have you here and to teach: the whole allied health community, from nurses to PTs and beyond are thrilled that you are here and excited to share their expertise with you.

 - Opportunity to Leave Your Mark